 - Guilford Elementary School Exterior Windows and Doors

 - Jeffers Hill Elementary School Boiler Replacement projects

 County Executive Ball has consistently provided record funding for K-12 education in Howard County to ensure our school system remains the best in the state and the nation.

-While the State of Maryland establishes a funding level (known as Maintenance of Effort) to ensure quality schools, County Executive Ball has exceeded that threshold by a total of $57.5 million, triple the amount of the previous administration.
-Since taking office, County Executive Ball has increased funding for our education system by $86.1 million.
+While the State of Maryland establishes a funding level (known as Maintenance of Effort) to ensure quality schools, County Executive Ball has exceeded that threshold by a total of $63 million, triple the amount under the previous administration.

 These investments are delivering quality results.
 For example, the graduation rate for the Howard County Public School System’s Class of 2021 was 94.05 percent, the highest since 2011.